-Of course, in practical problems, the true mode and normalizing constant won't be known.
+Of course, in most problems, the true mode and normalizing constant won't be known.

 The \pkg{aghq} package provides further routines for computing moments, quantiles, marginal probability densities and cumulative distribution functions (including for monotone transformations), and exact independent samples from the approximate marginal posteriors.
-These routines are especially useful when working with transformations like we are in the example, since interest here is in the original parameter \(\lambda = e^{\eta}\).
+These routines are especially useful when working with transformations like we are in the example, since interest here is in the original parameter \(\lambda = e^{\theta}\).
 The functions are all \texttt{S3} methods with a method for objects of class \texttt{aghq}.
 These are as follows: